glycerine/spin_paxos/README.md

 external (Paxos) service rather than taking responsibility and solving it itself.

+Note that a limitation is that the Raft protocol only allows the addition of a single node at a time to its own state machine (as opposed to the cluster that Raft is managing the state for, whose changes could be arbitrary).

+> Raft is also more suitable than previous
+> algorithms for real-world implementations.
+> It performs well enough for practical deployments,
+> and it addresses all aspects of building a
+> complete system, including how to manage client
+> interactions, how to change the cluster
+> membership, and how to compact the log
+> when it grows too large.
+> To change the cluster membership, Raft
+> allows adding or removing one server at a time
+> (complex changes can be composed from
+> these basic steps), and the cluster continues
+> servicing requests throughout the change.
+>   -- Ongaro 2014, Raft dissertaion Abstract, page iv.

 We've got to maintain and update membership, so delegrating the real work elsewhere just adds dependencies and to my thinking, is a cheap ducking